ifeanyimuogbo/jur-profile-builder/README.md

-# Getting Started with Create React App
+# How to run the appplication

-I bootstrapped thos project with [Create React App](https://github.com/facebook/create-react-app).
+I bootstrapped this project with [Create React App](https://github.com/facebook/create-react-app).

-`Note`: I started out writing my own React/Webpack code from scratch.
-However, I realized I could save more time by generating the project with CRA and doing customizations myself and this is a 4-hours long assessment.
+`Note`: I started out writing my own code from scratch.
+However, I realized I could save more time by generating the project with CRA and doing customizations myself as this is a short (4-hours long) assessment.
 ## Available Scripts

 In the project directory, you can run: